viniciusaportela/gdev/README.md

 # gdev - Godot Developer Helper

-Make Godot CPP Custom Module and use of GDNative easy as never.
+Make Godot CPP Custom Module and GDNative CPP Modules easy as never.
 With this repository you can make all the setup and compilation process in a automatically way.

 ## IMPORTANT
 For now I recommend you to **save your system env. variables** in separated file before start the install.